awumsuri/ITensor/README.md

 Add `EMSCRIPTEN` home path to  `Path` environment variable

 ## Make Javascrpit file
-Make itensor lib as norma.
+Make itensor lib as normal.
 Build tutorials by running `emmake make` to create javascript file (Only for tutorial 01 currently)